AnyChart/docs.anychart.com/Gantt_Chart/DataGrid.md

 * [Visual Settings](#visual_settings)
  * [Interlaced mode](#interlaced_mode)

-Data Grid - is one of the main parts of Gantt Chart.
+<br>Data Grid - is one of the main parts of Gantt Chart.
 It usually contains main data about tasks and resources of the project, it displays nesting (for a hierarchical model configuration).

 ## General Settings